 Further, with respect to occupational accidents caused by "flawed operating methods" such as the use of inappropriate tools and jigs or incorrect operating procedures, we will strive to make risk assessment-based improvements including the verification of operating methods, and revised operating procedures that reflect hazard prediction.

 Risk assessment is an effective means of discovering, eliminating or mitigating potential danger or harm attributable to operating practices and other work performed at a manufacturing site.
 At the MMC Group, we implement risk assessment activities from the perspective of workers on the production floor at each facility.
 We have trained risk assessment instructors to improve the ability to identify unsafe equipment states and began offering training classes from October 2015.
-As of March 2017, 460 employees have undergone this training.
-Moving forward, we aim to have these instructors play a central role in helping to enhance and revitalize on-site activities.
+About 480 people have taken the course as of March 2018.
+Centering on these instructors, it is contributing to enhancing and stimulating on-site activities.

 The Occupational Safety and Health Education Center Midori-kan, a comprehensive training facility, is equipped with 45 types of hazard simulation equipment offering simulated experiences of the hazard latent in everyday operations.
 Below are some of the subjects addressed in the simulation training program.

 Our attitude to health management is that healthy employees are an essential resource for the company, and we are working to improve our health systems on a companywide basis.